- Faculty & Research

 Caroline Flammer is an assistant professor of strategy at the Ivey Business School.
 Before joining Ivey, she was a postdoctoral researcher at MIT Sloan School of Management.
 She holds a Ph.D. in economics from the University of St. Gallen.

 Caroline's research interests are in the area of competitive strategy.
 In particular, she studies the antecedents and consequences of long-term corporate strategies such as innovation and corporate social responsibility.
 A common theme of her research is that long-term strategies can create value and improve competitiveness.
 Her work has appeared in leading academic journals, including the Academy of Management Journal, Management Science, and Strategic Management Journal.
-Caroline is the recipient of the prestigious Moskowitz Prize for Best Paper in Socially Responsible Investing as well as the Glueck Best Paper Award of the BPS Division of the Academy of Management, and most recently, the 2015 ARCS Sustainability Scholar Award.
+Caroline is the recipient of the prestigious Moskowitz Prize for Best Paper in Socially Responsible Investing, the Glueck Best Paper Award of the BPS Division of the Academy of Management, and most recently, the 2015 ARCS Sustainability Scholar Award.
 She teaches Corporations & Society: Business Strategy and Sustainability in Ivey's HBA program.